ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 ## BOARD OF DIRECTORS

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000009_df35557a70b6953903e7a40b2594922086c0b5188e38d780e545ea495b056b92.png)
+**Description**: The image is a portrait of an Asian man, likely in his 60s or 70s, wearing glasses, a white collared shirt, a dark suit jacket, and a reddish-brown patterned tie; he is smiling slightly and looking directly at the viewer, all set against a white circular background.

 /gid00021 /gid00006 /gid00016 /gid00001/gid00004 /gid00009/gid00010 /gid00002 /gid00015/gid00008 /gid00001/gid00013 /gid00016 /gid00015/gid00008 Executive Chairman

 /gid00011 /gid00002 /gid00014 /gid00010 /gid00006 /gid00001 /gid00021 /gid00006 /gid00016/gid00001/gid00014 /gid00010 /gid00002 /gid00015/gid00008 /gid00001/gid00026 /gid00006 /gid00016/gid00024 Chief Executive Officer and Executive Director

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000010_59e54f0d43a63ebbbc2e45159aca13781c3fc7ca57f3255a21021945cf33127b.png)
+**Description**: The image depicts a headshot of an Asian man with short, dark hair, wearing glasses, a light blue collared shirt, and a black blazer, set against a blurred white background.

 /gid00026 /gid00022/gid00317/gid00007 /gid00016 /gid00016 /gid00001/gid00026 /gid00006 /gid00006 /gid00001/gid00020 /gid00009/gid00016 /gid00016 /gid00015 Independent Non-Executive Director

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000011_159e2eefc27becd8804d047051d7157fa14e566b6924d39c56fed61bb1205076.png)
+**Description**: The image features a professionally-shot portrait of a smiling Asian woman with short, dark hair, wearing a navy blue blazer or jacket and a dark-colored blouse or shirt underneath.
+A green and silver decorative pin shaped like a stylized leaf or country outline is pinned to the lapel of her jacket.
+She has a warm complexion and is wearing red lipstick.
+The image is cropped into a circle and has a solid white background.

 Mr. Teo Chiang Long joined the Board on 10 March 1981 as a Director and was appointed  as  Managing  Director  and  Chief  Executive  Officer  of  the  Company on  1  March  1989.
 He  was  appointed  as  Executive  Chairman  of  the  Board  on 8 November 2002.
 Mr. Teo was last re-appointed as a Director pursuant to Article 97 of the Constitution of the Company at the Annual General Meeting ('AGM ') of the Company on 11 June 2020.